karate-dojo/budokaizen/content/en/iogkf.md

 - Promotions are based on technical skill, understanding, and character development

 ### International Network
-The IOGKF has established dojos and training centers across six continents, including:
+The IOGKF has established dojos and training centers across six continents with more than 55 affiliated countries and over 75,000 members worldwide, including:
 - Europe
 - North America
 - South America
 - Asia
 - Australia
 - Africa

+Every year gasshuku (training seminars) are held in various countries to ensure the transmission of correct techniques and to promote friendship and exchange between members.

+## The IOGKF Logo and Trademarks

+The IOGKF logo is the identifying symbol of the International Okinawan Goju-Ryu Karate-do Federation, created in 1979.
+The logo incorporates both the outer design from the former Yoyogi Dojo and the inner design of Sensei Chojun Miyagi's family crest (used with permission from the Miyagi family).

+**Important:** The IOGKF logo, IOGKF acronym, "International Okinawan Goju-Ryu Karate-do Federation," and "国際沖縄剛柔流空手道連盟" are all trademarks created by and legally owned by IOGKF International.
+Only IOGKF member countries in good standing are granted specific permissions to use these trademarked materials.

 ## Commitment to Authenticity